PankajWorks/ambari-agent-simulator/README.md

 Typical, use "pull_docker_hub=no" to build the image alive.
 You can add more yum package into file docker_image/package_list.txt.
-These packages will be pre-installed into the image, and will be shared by all Docker containers inside this Virtual Machine, therefore saving disk space and accelerating the actual Hadoop service installation steps
+These packages will be pre-installed into the image, and will be shared by all Docker containers inside this Virtual Machine, therefore saving disk space and accelerating the actual Hadoop service installation steps.

 ## Use Different Partition for Docker Container
 The value "use_partition" will set the Docker to use the disk space of another partition.